ansys/pyansys-dev-guide/doc/source/packaging/structure.rst

 consists of explaining how to install and use all functions, classes, and methods that it ships with.
 The documentation should also include use case scenarios.

-A PyAnsys project typically hase these documentation sections:
+A PyAnsys project typically has these documentation sections:

 - ``Getting started``: Defines requirements and provides installation information
 - ``User guide``: Explains how to use the software